Getting Started with Subscriptions

 Search and select the product that you've created in your existing Shopify store.
 Each product can only be added to

 one subscription ruleset.
 If you want to have one product in multiple subscriptions, you’ll need to create different versions of that product in Shopify.

 Once you hit Save at the bottom, ReCharge will then sync the products you have chosen to your store.This will result in a hidden product for each of the products selected.
 These are not visible to your customers and are only used to process recurring orders.

 The product page may look something like the image below.
 By default, it would say 'Subscribe & Save' but this specific store used the configuration in Settings and then select Subscription widget to edit this text.
 If this subscription option does not appear for you, this could be related to your theme not displaying it properly, which can occasionally happen.
 Contact the ReCharge team and we'll help you with your code to get it to display properly right away!

 Note: If you modify any of your products in Shopify you will need to resync the product under the subscription rulesets.
 On the ruleset page beside your product, click on the cog icon, then Sync Products - alternatively, you can also re-Save your ruleset, which will resync all the products in it.
 However, if you're changing something such as price, please take a look at our article on price changes.

 We suggest going through the Test Order Process to ensure everything works on your side before going live.

-Note: ReCharge not showing up on your product page?ReCharge won't show up for the product’s subscription options while in Test Mode, you need to change the URL if you’d like to continue testing.
+Subscriptions won't show up on the product page while in Test Mode, you will need to change the URL if you’d like to continue testing.
 If a store isn't live, then the only way to view subscription products is to add ?recharge=true to the end of the product URL.
-Once you go live, the URL will be changed automatically, this is only for testing, just to see what it looks like with the subscription verbiage and options.
+Once you go live by going into the Settings and then General Settings and then click Enable, the URL will be changed automatically, this is only for testing, just to see what it looks like with the subscription verbiage and options.